hmz42/SRS/README.md

 ____________________________________________________________________________________________________________________________________________________________________

-# Project Name

-## User Stories
+# User Stories

-### User Story 1: Register as a Regular User
+## User Story 1: Register as a Regular User

 As a potential user, I want to be able to register as a regular user on the platform so that I can access and utilize various services.

-**Acceptance Criteria:**
+### Acceptance Criteria:

-1. The registration process should include providing basic information such as name, email, and password.
+- The registration process should include providing basic information such as name, email, and password.
-2. Upon successful registration, the user should receive a confirmation email.
+- Upon successful registration, the user should receive a confirmation email.
-3. The user should be able to log in with the registered credentials.
+- The user should be able to log in with the registered credentials.

----

-### User Story 2: View and Edit My Profile
+## User Story 2: View and Edit My Profile

 As a registered user, I want to be able to view and edit my profile information to ensure that it is accurate and up-to-date.

-**Acceptance Criteria:**
+### Acceptance Criteria:

-1. There should be a user profile section accessible after logging in.
+- There should be a user profile section accessible after logging in.
-2. The user should be able to view their existing profile information.
+- The user should be able to view their existing profile information.
-3. The user should be able to edit and update their profile details such as name, contact information, and preferences.
+- The user should be able to edit and update their profile details such as name, contact information, and preferences.

----

-### User Story 3: Determine My Location
+## User Story 3: Determine My Location

 As a user, I want the platform to automatically determine my location or allow me to manually input my location to ensure that I receive relevant local services.

-**Acceptance Criteria:**
+### Acceptance Criteria:

-1. The platform should have a feature to automatically detect the user's location based on device data.
+- The platform should have a feature to automatically detect the user's location based on device data.
-2. Alternatively, the user should be able to manually input their location.
+- Alternatively, the user should be able to manually input their location.
-3. The user's location should be stored and used for providing location-specific services.
+- The user's location should be stored and used for providing location-specific services.

----

-### User Story 4: Choose Needed Services and Filter Providers
+## User Story 4: Choose Needed Services and Filter Providers

 As a user, I want to be able to choose from a list of services and have the option to filter service providers based on my location.

-**Acceptance Criteria:**
+### Acceptance Criteria:

-1. The platform should have a list of available services for users to choose from.
+- The platform should have a list of available services for users to choose from.
-2. The user should be able to filter service providers based on their determined or manually inputted location.
+- The user should be able to filter service providers based on their determined or manually inputted location.
-3. The filtered results should display relevant service providers for the selected service in the user's location.
+- The filtered results should display relevant service providers for the selected service in the user's location.

----

-### User Story 5: Interact with Sellers, Reservation Providers, and Service Providers
+## User Story 5: Interact with Sellers, Reservation Providers, and Service Providers

 As a user, depending on the selected service, I want to interact with sellers, reservation providers, and service providers in different ways.

-**Acceptance Criteria:**

-1. **For Seller:**
+### Acceptance Criteria:

+#### For Seller:

 - View products listed by sellers.
 - Search for specific products.
 - Choose and purchase products from the results.

-2. **For Reservation Provider:**
+#### For Reservation Provider:

 - View available appointments.
 - Search for specific reservation services.
 - Choose and request a reservation appointment.

-3. **For Service Provider:**
+#### For Service Provider:

 - View available services.
 - Search for specific service providers.
 - Choose and send a service request to the selected provider.

----

-### User Story 6: Seller Operations
+## User Story 6: Seller Operations

 As a seller, I want to be able to perform necessary operations related to my products.

-**Acceptance Criteria:**
+### Acceptance Criteria:

-1. Log in with seller credentials.
+- Log in with seller credentials.
-2. View a list of products.
+- View a list of products.
-3. Add new products to the list.
+- Add new products to the list.
-4. Edit and update existing product details.
+- Edit and update existing product details.

----

-### User Story 7: Reservation Provider Operations
+## User Story 7: Reservation Provider Operations

 As a reservation provider, I want to be able to manage my appointments effectively.

-**Acceptance Criteria:**
+### Acceptance Criteria:

-1. Log in with reservation provider credentials.
+- Log in with reservation provider credentials.
-2. View a list of appointments.
+- View a list of appointments.
-3. Add new free appointments to the list.
+- Add new free appointments to the list.
-4. Edit and update details of existing free appointments.
+- Edit and update details of existing free appointments.

----

-### User Story 8: Service Provider Operations
+## User Story 8: Service Provider Operations

 As a service provider, I want to be able to manage orders and their status.

-**Acceptance Criteria:**
+### Acceptance Criteria:

-1. Log in with service provider credentials.
+- Log in with service provider credentials.
-2. View a list of orders.
+- View a list of orders.
-3. Accept or decline orders based on availability.
+- Accept or decline orders based on availability.
-4. Update the status of orders to keep users informed.
+- Update the status of orders to keep users informed.